 Superannuation is an investment scheme, that’s been designed to accumulate wealth in working life and support you financially while you retire.
 The money comes from contributions made into your super fund by your employer or you and, ideally, and or topped up by your own money.

 The sole purpose of this is that members are benefited when they intend to retire and all the dependent members are benefited in the event of member’s death.

 While it started in 1988, by 1992 all workers were covered by compulsory payment known as the superannuation Guarantee.

 In 2007 itself all the superannuation fund of baby boomers is reaching $1 trillion, making Australian managed fund as the 3rd largest fund.

-To encourage participation, government has introduced number of tax concessions that may interest you.
+To encourage participation, the government has introduced a number of tax concessions that may interest you.

 Apart from compulsory contributions, people can choose to do personal contributions to boost up super for retirement.
 You have to note that once you made a contribution, you cannot legally touch the money until you satisfy the condition of release.